AdobeDocs/dynamic-media-classic.en/help/using/searching-assets.md

 ## Conduct a simple search {#conducting-a-simple-search}

-Use the Search field in Asset Library so you can conduct simple searches.
+Use the Search field in the Asset Library so you can conduct simple searches.
 You can search for items by name or search for items whose metadata contains a keyword.

 1. In the Asset Library, in the **[!UICONTROL Folders]** panel, select the folder to search in a particular folder and its subfolders.
 1. To the left of the Search field in the Asset Library, select the **[!UICONTROL Magnifying Glass]** icon to open the drop-down list.